Verdict expected in German journalist's trial in Turkey as free press withers | DW | 16.01.2022

 Mesale Tolu, who was arrested in Turkey in 2017 on terrorism-related charges and is facing trial, is confident that justice will done when the court hands down its verdict on Monday.

 "I expect to be acquitted on both counts," she told DW.
 "But if the outcome was different, I wouldn't be surprised either," the journalist added.
 In her opinion, the Turkish judiciary is unpredictable.
-Her chances of getting acquitted are good because the prosecutor has called for that verdict in his plea and experts believe that the evidence against her is very flimsy.
+Her chances of being acquitted are good because the prosecutor called for that verdict in his plea and experts believe evidence against her is flimsy.

-In April 2017, Mesale Tolu was arrested by heavily armed anti-terror units in Istanbul.
+In April 2017, Tolu was arrested by heavily armed anti-terror units in Istanbul.
 "I was violently detained before the eyes of my son," she can still recall today.
-Tolu, who was born in Ulm in southern Germany, spent more than seven months behind bars — five months of those with her two-year-old son.
+Tolu, who was born in the southern German city of Ulm, spent more than seven months behind bars — five months of those with her 2-year-old son.
 In 2018, she was allowed to leave for Germany.

 Tolu had been working as a translator for a left-wing news agency when she was arrested.
-She and her co-defendants were accused of "membership in a far-left terror organization and spreading terrorism propaganda."
+She and her co-defendants stand accused of "membership in a far-left terror organization and spreading terrorism propaganda."

-Now, five years on, Tolu finally wants closure.
-She wants to look ahead and fully focus on her work as a journalist with the German newspaper Schwäbische Zeitung.
+Now, five years on, Tolu finally wants closure, saying that she wants to look ahead and fully focus on her work as a journalist with the German newspaper Schwäbische Zeitung.

 Tolu's is not an isolated case.
-The Turkish Journalists Union (TGS) says there are currently 34 journalists in Turkish jails, most of whom are accused of either belonging to a terror organization, insulting the president, or spreading terrorism propaganda.
+The Turkish Journalists Union (TGS) says there are currently 34 journalists in Turkish jails, most of whom are accused of belonging to a terror organization, insulting the president or spreading terrorism propaganda.

 German journalist Deniz Yücel was imprisoned for a year in Turkey on charges of spreading "terrorism propaganda"